 - Google (Waymo)

 - General Motors

 Under California’s products liability laws, anyone who designs, manufactures or sells a defective product is strictly liable for injuries caused by that product.
-This means that an injured plaintiff does not have to show that the company was negligent, only that the product was dangerous and caused the accident.8
+This means that you do not have to show that the company was negligent, only that the product

 Product liability involving driverless vehicles could involve the following types of defects:

 When a driverless car accident was caused by a manufacturing defect, design defect, or did not provide proper warnings for expected use, the driverless vehicle company may be held liable for the damages.

 In a personal injury lawsuit, you file a claim for damages.
 Compensatory damages include economic and non-economic compensation.
 These damages are intended to put you into a similar position you would have been in if the accident had never occurred.

 Damages in a car accident involving a driverless car may include:

 - Lost income,

 - Future medical treatment,